cchangelabs/flake8-class-attributes-order/README.md

 An extension for flake8 to report on wrong class attributes order and class level logic.

-The validator can extract class attribute type: docstring, property, nested class, `GLOBAL_VAR`, etc.
+The validator can extract a class attribute type: docstring, property, nested class, `GLOBAL_VAR`, etc.
-If django model fields are detected, the validator can detect, if the field is link to another table (foreign key, generic key, etc) or not.
+If django model fields are detected, the validator can detect, if the field is a link to another table (foreign key, generic key, etc) or not.

 After resolving each attribute type, validator checks attributes order.